What Are Key Performance Indicators (KPIs) in general?

 The gross margin rate is the most direct indicator of the profitability of an accounting firm.
 It should be calculated as the difference of net revenues and expenditures related to employee benefits divided by total revenues.
 In the case revenues grow at the same rate as salaries; the gross margin rate would be stable.
 However, if revenue grows slower than salaries, the gross margin rate will be lower.
 Still, in this case, the total gross margin could be higher in absolute amount.
 It is always up to the accounting firm partners what does they prefer, higher gross margin in absolute amount or higher profitability.

 The second-degree rate is the committal rate.
 In addition to employee benefit costs, commercial margins include commercial costs as well.
 So the volume of the commercial costs directly impacts on commercial margin rate.

 For each profitability indicator, our recommendation is to compare the actual figure with:

 Effective tax rate shows how accountants are creative in taxation.
 It is usually the regular corporate income tax rate adjusted for permanent and temporary differences.

-Hourly rates and time based KPIs
+Hourly rates and time-based KPIs

-In accounting business, it is all about hourly rates.
+In the accounting business, it is all about hourly rates.
 Good hourly rates resolve many issues and challenges.

 I asked one accounting firm partner: How did you earn 1 mil USD.
 He said: I sold 10,000 hours by 100 USD.